mmcatdb/mmcat/documentation/content/en/projectDocumentation/backend.md

 ## Highlights

-The whole application is pretty straightforward - it basically just reads the data from the database, provides them to the client, updates them and sometimes calls a transformation algorithm on them.
-Nevertheless, there are a few interesting spots.
+The whole application is straightforward - it reads the data from the database, provides them to the client, updates them and eventually calls a transformation algorithm on them.
+Nevertheless, there are a few important points.

 ### Repository functions

-To get data from / to the database is a dangerous business which can lead to many unexpected exceptions.
+To get data from / to the database is a critical process which can lead to many unexpected exceptions.
 And error handling in java means we have to write many lines of boilerplate `try ... catch` blocks, or we end up with `throws Exception` everywhere.

 The solution was inspired by the JavaScript server frameworks, where is quite common to handle requests by the `(request, response) => void` functions.
 The usage in this application looks like this:
 ```java